mattetti/mattetti.github.io/source/_posts/2015-12-15-audio-dsp-demystified-sampling.markdown

 title: "Audio DSP demystified: Sampling"
 date: 2015-12-15 08:45
 comments: true
 categories:
+- blog-post
 - Audio DSP
 ---

  Through this post and the following ones, I will do my best to provide you with the basic knowledge you need to understand and implement digital audio signal processing.
  The idea came from a conversation with my friend [Chad Fowler](http://chadfowler.com/) who's a well-known software developer, leader but also a well accomplished musician.
 Chad was interested in learning the basics of DSP and I can only assume he doesn't have time to 42 books on the topic, white papers, PHD thesis and try to decipher complex math equations.
  Most DSP code out there is written in C, Assembly or C++ due to the fact that latency is really problematic for real-time audio processing applications ([FPGAs](https://en.wikipedia.org/wiki/Field-programmable_gate_array) & chipsets with DSP specific instructions are also used).
  There are also a lot of great/old libraries already available for those languages.
  But my goal here isn't to teach how to use existing libraries, but to teach how they work so you can implement your own or make educated choices.
 I should note that I'm not an expert in the matter, I have never implemented complex real-time DSP and this series is only meant as an introduction to the topic.